gertab/TripleMark/README.md

 # TrippleMark
 Tripple press the space button to write a question mark...

-...Or set any phrases you want from the setting.
+...Or set any phrase you want from the settings.